wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors            June 2015

+   Individual-02: Simple date change to keep doc from expiring.
+   Substantive updates planned.

-   issues raised by Antoin Verschuren and Patrik Wallstrom, by adding a new section "Intentionally Broken Domains" and added two related references.
+   Individual-03: Changes to address feedback from Paul Vixie, by adding a new section "Limited Time and Scope of Use".
+Changes to address issues raised by Antoin Verschuren and Patrik Wallstrom, by adding a new section "Intentionally Broken Domains" and added two related references.
 Added text to address the need for manual investigation,